kenstanley37/visualpartsdb.com/assets/docs/files/class/class.visualdb.php.txt

         /**
         * Set the success or error message of image upload *
-        * @param type $message a string that contains the message
+        * @param string $message a string that contains the message
         * @author Ken Stanley <ken@stanleysoft.org>
         */
         public function imageMessage($message)